-An incredible release for the back body, Padahastasana (pod-A-hahs-TAHS-anna), or Hand Under Foot pose, lengthens and stretches the hamstrings and spine.
-As a forward fold, Padahastasana also relaxes the neck and shoulders to calm the mind and nervous system.
-The position of the hands under the feet is therapeutic for the wrists, making it a great pose for anyone with carpal tunnel syndrome or hand and wrist discomfort associated with repetitive motion.
+An incredible release for the back body, padahastasana (pod-A-hahs-TAHS-anna), or hand under foot pose, lengthens and stretches the hamstrings and spine.
+As a forward fold, padahastasana also relaxes the neck and shoulders to calm the mind and nervous system.
+The position of the hands under the feet can feel great on tired wrists.

 Philosophy + Origin

 By bringing opposites together — upper and lower body, hands and feet, padahastasana is said to unite higher states of awareness and lower states of consciousness, bringing balance to body and mind.
 Likewise, practicing padahastasana unites the external nature and internal spirit, bringing calmness and well-being needed to live in complete harmony and health.
 In today’s modern world, finding balance both mentally and physically can be difficult, which is why regular practice of this posture is so beneficial.

 - Bend the knees in order to place the hands under the feet.